ubc-subbots/control-systems/README.md

 # Control Systems

 This is where we design, simulate and tune our control systems and evaluate how they perform on a mathematical model of our AUV using MATLAB Simulink simulations.
-Below is a diagram of the real simulation (described in the systems section)
+Below is a diagram showcasing the realistic simulation of the control system (described in the systems section).
 ![Real Simulation](Assets/real_simulation.png)

 ## Get Started